halfhp/ScalaSpringExperiment/README.md

 # Challenges & Annoyances
-As far as getting Spring and Scala to play nicely together, the challenges are fairly minor and can either be resolved once in your codebase and forgotten about, or are things that are a just take some getting used to.
+As far as getting Spring and Scala to play nicely together, the challenges are fairly minor and can either be resolved once in your codebase and forgotten about, or are things that just take time getting used to.

-Probably the most important one to be aware of here relates to async programming.
-If you plan to use any form of Scala flavored structured concurrency, whether it be Futures, Cats Effect, ZIO, or something else, you are going to need to adapt the Spring async programming model to work with it or performance will suffer severely.
+The big one one to be aware of here relates to async programming.
+If you plan to use any form of Scala flavored structured concurrency, whether it be Futures, Cats Effect, ZIO, or something else, you need to adapt the Spring async programming model to work with it or performance will suffer.

 ## Java -> Scala Interop
 Since we're using Scala and Spring is written in Java, we have to handle some idiosyncrasies.
 These are a few of the most